TGA-Stock/NewBlack/NB_Task 2_Technical.md

 ### Images

 In the example below, we associate an image with a product.
-This is illustrated using a simple product, the "Unisex T-shirt," with a basic image URL provided:
+This is done using a simple product, the "Unisex T-shirt," with a basic image URL, as seen in the following example:

 ```json
 {